hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

   - t-shirts
 ---

-The first time I heard about Icebreaker was about 5 or 6 years ago when together with my Adventure Tourism students I went for a short 'gear talk' to our local outdoor shop.
-The sales guy told us that they had some t-shirts that were "really cool" because you could wear them for a long time and they wouldn’t "stink".
+The first time I heard about Icebreaker was about 5 or 6 years ago when together with my Adventure Tourism students I went for a short "gear talk" to our local outdoor shop.
+The sales guy told us that they had some t-shirts that were "really cool" because you could wear them for a long time and they wouldn’t 'stink'.

 What he said made me really interested so I decided to have a look at them, but was immediately taken back by the price.
 "What?
 60 Euro?
 I never…" I said to myself and moved on to other things.